Savory, tangy homemade ranch popcorn seasoning has only 5 simple ingredients and takes just 5 minutes to make. Movie night just leveled UP!

 Make the popcorn

 - Pop the popcorn using your preferred method.
 I used my air popper.
+Meanwhile, melt your vegan butter in the microwave or over low heat on the stovetop.

 - Transfer the popcorn to a large bowl.
 Drizzle half of the melted butter onto the popcorn, then shake on half of the ranch popcorn seasoning.
 Shake the bowl to toss the popcorn in the butter/ranch mix.